What can be appealed

 Any person can appeal against an EPA report.

-Only the proponent can appeal the implementation conditions issued under section 45(8), the content of an order issued under section 48(7)(b), or the steps required under section 48(7) (c) or (d) of the EP Act.
+Only the proponent can appeal the implementation conditions or procedures issued under section 45(8), the content of an order issued under section 48(7)(b), or the steps required under section 48(7) (c) or (d) of the EP Act.

 Time limit on lodging an appeal